Home » Health & Fitness » Journaling Prompts for Anxiety

 1. What are my goals for the next month, and how can they reduce my anxiety?

-2. How can I better organize my life to reduce stress?
-(See our tips to organizing your workspace for better productivity.)
+2. How can I better organize my life (or my workspace) to reduce stress?

 3. What habits do I want to develop to improve my mental health?

-4. How can I make my environment more relaxing?
+4. How can I make my environment more conducive to achieving my goals?

 5. What boundaries can I set to protect my energy?